aliamirh/Mario-s-Speciality-Food-Products/README.md

 ## Description

 _You can create a list of products, and add reviews to each of them.
-There are no limits to the amount of products or reviews, only the character minimum and maximum._
+There are no limits to the amount of products or reviews, only the character minimum and maximum.There is a login functionality added to web page. _

-## Setup/Installation Requirements
+## Setup/Installation Requirements_

 * _download/clone Mario's Products repo_
 * _Run "bundle install"_